hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     --buildpack
 >
 >     Url of a custom buildpack.
-This is an Application Lifecycle Service 3 specific option.
 >
 >     --command
 >
 >     The application's start command.
 Defaults to a framework-specific
->     value if required and not specified by stackato.yml.
+>     value if required and not specified by manifest.yml.
 >
 >     --copy-unsafe-links
 >